Scaling Cloud Controller

 cloud_controller_worker_local

-Colloquially known as “local workers,” this job is primarily responsible for handling files uploaded to the API VMs during cf push, such as packages, droplets, and resource matching.
+This job, also called “local workers”, is primarily responsible for handling files uploaded to the API VMs during cf push, such as packages, droplets, and resource matching.

 When to scale